Skip to Main Content

 STM US Conference 2024

-At the annual STM US Conference in Washington DC, Roger Schonfeld and Tracy Bergstrom will share insights and findings from the latest Ithaka S+R report on The Second Digital Transformation of Scholarly Publishing, unpacking strategic context and shared infrastructure.
+At the annual STM US Conference in Washington DC, Roger Schonfeld and Tracy Bergstrom will share insights and findings from the Ithaka S+R report on The Second Digital Transformation of Scholarly Publishing, unpacking strategic context and shared infrastructure.
 The session will take place on Wednesday April 24, 2024 at 10:15-10:45am.
 See the full conference schedule to learn more.

 March 22, 2024